will-siv/quick-vod/README.md

 ## setup.sh

-main script; downloads VOD from twitch channel (unless told not to), then splits said VOD into parts in a named directory
+main script; downloads VOD from twitch channel (unless told not to), then splits said VOD into parts in a named directory. places a file ".ids" into the directory that the script is run in

 all of this is a mess - i have little plans to organize it unless i go insane over how bad it is